RedisLabs/redislabs-docs/content/rc/databases/import-data.md

     1. In the Account field, enter: `fd1b05415aa5ea3a310265ddb13b156c7c76260dbc87e037a8fc290c3c86b614`
     1. In the Read object column, select **Yes**.
     1. Click **Save**.
-1. In the Redis Cloud Essentials management console, go to the database that you want to import into.
+1. In the Redis Cloud admin console, go to the database that you want to import into.
 1. Click ![Import](/images/rc/icon_import.png#no-click "Import").
 1. Enter the details for the RDB file:
     - Source Type - Select **AWS S3**.